 A blood sample drawn from a vein in your arm

 The total protein test is a rough measure of all of the proteins in the plasma portion of your blood.
 Proteins are important building blocks of all cells and tissues; they are important for body growth and health.
-Total protein measures the combined amount of two classes of proteins, albumin and globulin.
-Albumin is a carrier of many small molecules, but its main purpose is to keep fluid from leaking out of blood vessels, while globulin proteins include enzymes, antibodies, and more than 500 other proteins.
+Total protein measures the combined amount of two types of proteins, albumin and globulin.
+Albumin moves many small molecules through the blood but its main purpose is to keep fluid from leaking out of blood vessels, while globulin proteins include enzymes, antibodies and more than 500 other proteins.

 A blood sample is collected by needle from a vein.

-Total protein measurements can reflect nutritional status, kidney disease, liver disease, and many other conditions.
-If total protein is abnormal, further tests must be performed to identify which protein fraction is abnormal, so that a specific diagnosis can be made.
+Total protein measurements can reflect someone's nutritional status, kidney disease, liver disease, as well as many other conditions.
+If total protein is abnormal, further tests are needed to identify which protein fraction is abnormal, so that a specific diagnosis can be made.